KenKundert/inform/README.rst

 Install with::

-    pip install messenger
+    pip install inform

-This package defines a collection of 'print' functions (messengers) that have different roles.
-These functions are declared under the Messengers section and include *log*, *comment*, *codicil*. *narrate*, *display*, *output*, *debug*, *warn*, *error*, *fatal* and *panic*.
+This package defines a collection of 'print' functions (informants) that have different roles.
+These functions are declared under the Informants section and include *log*, *comment*, *codicil*. *narrate*, *display*, *output*, *debug*, *warn*, *error*, *fatal* and *panic*.
 Each of these functions takes arguments like the standard print function: unnamed arguments are converted to strings and